ngjsjordan/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**
 Team Size: 5
 1. **Support multiple properties per seller**.
 Currently, each seller only has one associated property (stored in the `Address` field), limiting the app's functionality for agents managing seller portfolios with multiple properties.
-   - We plan to enhance the feature to support multiple properties per seller by modifying `Person` to hold a `List` of `Address` in a separate `Propertes` field.
+   - We plan to enhance the feature to support multiple properties per seller by modifying `Person` to hold a `List` of `Address` in a separate `Properties` field.
 This would cover the case where the Person's actual home address is not one of the properties they wish to sell (common in multi-property portfolios).
    - The property lists would be managed by separate `prop`, `eprop`, `dprop` commands to prevent the existing Person-related commands from being overloaded with responsibility.
    - Appointments would also hold a specific `Address` rather than taking the seller's address.
 1. **Role to be allocated per appointment instead of person**.
 Currently, a `Role` is assigned to a `Person` based on their general status (looking to buy or sell).
 This limits the usefulness of the field in filtering or searching users as part of their role in appointments.